Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure encryption using the KMS managed S3 key.
 Add the vendor's IAM role ARN to the KMS key policy.
 Provide the KMS managed S3 key ARN to the vendor.
 - [ ] Configure encryption using the KMS managed S3 key.
 Create an S3 bucket.
 Add the vendor's IAM role ARN to the S3 bucket policy.
 Provide the S3 bucket ARN to the vendor.

 ### A company runs hundreds of Amazon EC2 instances in a single AWS Region.
 Each EC2 instance has two attached 1 GiB General Purpose SSD (gp2) Amazon Elastic Block Store (Amazon EBS) volumes.
 A critical workload is using all the available IOPS capacity on the EBS volumes.
-According to company policy, the company cannot change instance types or EBS volume types without completing lengthy acceptance tests to validate that the company’s applications will function properly.
+According to company policy, the company cannot change instance types or EBS volume types without completing lengthy acceptance tests to validate that the company's applications will function properly.
 A SysOps administrator needs to increase the I/O performance of the EBS volumes as quickly as possible.
 Which action should the SysOps administrator take to meet these requirements?

 - [x] Increase the size of the 1 GiB EBS volumes.
 - [ ] Add two additional elastic network interfaces on each EC2 instance.